rs/rest-layer/README.md

 In the above example, the `user` field is a reference on the `users` resource.
 REST Layer did fetch the user referenced by the post and embedded the requested sub-fields (`id` and `name`).
 Same for `comments`: `comments` is set as a sub-resource of the `posts` resource.
 With this syntax, it's easy to get the last 10 comments on the post in the same REST request.
 For each of those comment, we asked to embed the `user` field referenced resource with `id` and `name` fields again.

 Notice the `sort` and `limit` parameters passed to the `comments` field.
-Those are field parameter automatically exposed connections to let you control the embedded list order, filter and pagination.
+Those are field parameter automatically exposed by connections to let you control the embedded list order, filter and pagination.
 You can use `sort`, `filter`, `page` and `limit` parameters with those field with the same syntax as their top level query-string parameter counterpart.

 Such request can quickly generate a lot of queries on the storage handler.
 To ensure a fast response time, REST layer tries to coalesce those storage requests and to execute them concurrently whenever possible.